phbasler/BSMPT/sh/README.md

 The scripts in this directory convert data to the tabular-separated input format required for the BSMPT model implementations.

-By default, the column names are adjusted to match the output column names used by ScannerS v2.0.0 (https://gitlab.com/jonaswittbrodt/ScannerS).
+The column names are adjusted to match the output column names used by ScannerS v2.0.0 (https://gitlab.com/jonaswittbrodt/ScannerS).
+If input is used with custom column names, their names need to be added to the parameter name lists.

 The scripts for a model `MODEL` are run with